OctopusDeploy/docs/docs/administration/OctopusDSC/Octopus Server.md

 1. Delete the Octopus Server windows service
 2. Uninstall using the MSI if there are no other instances installed on this machine

-When `State` is `Started`, the resource will ensure that the Octopus Servr windows service is running.
+When `State` is `Started`, the resource will ensure that the Octopus Server windows service is running.
 When `Stopped`, it will ensure the service is stopped.

 ##### Properties
 Below are the properties that you can define in your cOctopusServerDSC script.